chrisgrieser/alfred-docs-searches/README.md

 ### Pinning specific versions
 1. In the workflow configuration, go to the `pinned devdocs versions` section.
-   (Depending on your screen height, you might need to scroll down.)
+   (Depending on your screen height, you might have to scroll down.)
 2. The versions available are listed under the key `slug` in [this json file](https://devdocs.io/docs.json).
 3. The replacements take the form `alfred_keyword:pinned_version`, one version